danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

   - `num-active-queries`: The number of active queries running in ksqlDB.
 - ksqlDB provides a REST API for managing and monitoring the system, including retrieving cluster information, listing streams and tables, and executing queries.
 - The ksqlDB CLI can be used to interact with the system, execute queries, and view query results and logs.
+- If ksqlDB doesn't clean up its internal topics make sure that your Kafka cluster is configured with the property delete.topic.enable=true.
 - Logs can be configured and monitored to troubleshoot issues and track the execution of queries.
 - ksqlDB supports configurable error handling, such as deserialization errors and production exceptions, through the use of dead letter queues (DLQs).
 - Question: How can you monitor the resource utilization of ksqlDB servers?